- People who feel threatened or angry when confronted with new or different opinions lack curiosity

 Safe spaces offer protection for those who feel threatened by opposing viewpoints.
 There are campuses that offer mental health counseling to students who cannot bear “even the thought of an individual coming to campus” to express non-politically correct views.
 That the mere thought of someone with opposing views setting foot on your campus can threaten your mental health takes motivated ignorance to the Nth degree.

 Public shaming or bullying is another popular tactic.
 Anyone who disagrees with a Leftist is obviously a racist, or homophobe or a tool of the rich and therefore must be discredited through name-calling.
 Why bother with debate when mindlessly dismissing other viewpoints as “not worthy” of discussion is so much easier, and empowering?
-After all, moral authority is valuable currency in the Left’s desire to gain the top slot in our social hierarchy, and demonizing opponents has proven to be a more convenient route than open debate of ideas.
+After all, moral authority is valuable currency in the Left’s desire to gain the top slot in our social hierarchy, and demonizing opponents has proven to be a more convenient route than an open debate of ideas.

 Leftists Tend to be More Uncurious of Opposing Views